sroebuck/scala-meteor-chat/README.md

      HttpServletResponse: HTTP/1.1 200

 Note, in particular the `has suspended a connection from 0:0:0:0:0:0:0:1%0` error message.

+However, I'm not sure this is actually an error, it may just be information output related to the using Comet.
+So my next issue is to get it to use websockets.

 ## Problems along the way